l3n0-V/team_21/FRONTEND_REPORT.md

 1. Implement `/scoreWeekly` endpoint (pronunciation scoring)
 2. Implement `/scoreMonthly` endpoint (pronunciation scoring)

-**MEDIUM PRIORITY (NEW):**
+**MEDIUM PRIORITY:**
 3. Implement `/scoreListening` endpoint (answer validation)
 4. Implement `/scoreFillBlank` endpoint (answer validation)
 5. Implement `/scoreMultipleChoice` endpoint (answer validation)
 6. Implement `/saveUserProfile` endpoint (profile persistence)
+7. Implement `/syncPerformance` endpoint (adaptive learning sync)

 ### Development Velocity

-**5 days of development (Nov 10-17):**
+**6 days of development (Nov 10-17):**
 - Day 1-2: Fixed critical blockers, Firebase integration
 - Day 3-4: Backend integration, gamification features
 - Day 5: Onboarding wizard, 3 new challenge type screens, smart routing
+- Day 6: Performance tracking, challenge filtering, dark mode foundation, Settings screen

-**Result:** From "completely broken" to "feature-complete with diverse challenge types" in 5 days!
+**Result:** From "completely broken" to "feature-rich with adaptive learning" in 6 days!

 ### Next Immediate Actions

+1. **HIGH PRIORITY - Integration:**
+   - Call `updatePerformance()` after every challenge completion
+   - Use `getRecommendedChallenges()` in challenge list screens
+   - Complete dark mode migration for remaining components

+2. **MEDIUM PRIORITY - Backend:**
-1. Backend implements scoring endpoints for new challenge types
+   - Implement scoring endpoints for new challenge types
-2. Connect new challenge screens to backend
+   - Add performance sync endpoint
-3. Add profile sync to backend
+   - Connect profile sync to backend

-4. Implement challenge completion tracking
-5. Add personalized challenge recommendations based on user profile
+3. **LOW PRIORITY - Polish:**
+   - Implement Settings placeholders (Account, Learning, Audio, etc.)
+   - Add more themes (Ocean, Forest, Sunset)
-6. E2E testing with all challenge types
+   - E2E testing with all features

 ---

 ## Questions for Development Team

+### Performance & Adaptive Learning
+1. **Performance Sync:** Should performance data be synced to backend (for cross-device support) or remain local-only?
+2. **Level Adjustment:** Should backend have authority to override frontend's automatic level adjustment?
+3. **Trend Window:** Is 5 scores enough for trend analysis, or should we track more history?
+4. **Weak Area Threshold:** Is 60% success rate the right threshold for identifying weak areas?
+5. **Promotion Requirements:** Are 10 attempts with 85% success rate appropriate for level promotion?

+### Theme & UI
+6. **Dark Mode Priority:** Should we complete dark mode migration before adding new features?
+7. **Theme Expansion:** Should we add more themes (Ocean, Forest, Sunset) or focus on completing dark mode first?
+8. **System Theme:** Should we auto-detect device dark mode preference?
+9. **Settings Implementation:** Which placeholder settings should be prioritized (Account, Learning, Audio)?

+### Challenge Recommendations
+10. **Filtering Integration:** Should challenge filtering be automatic or user-controllable?
+11. **Relevance Display:** Should we show relevance scores to users (e.g., "Recommended for you")?
+12. **Variety vs Focus:** How much should we balance variety (new topics) vs focus (weak areas)?

+### Existing Questions
-1. **Challenge Scoring:** Should all challenge types use the same XP system, or should there be type-specific rewards?
+13. **Challenge Scoring:** Should all challenge types use the same XP system, or should there be type-specific rewards?
-2. **Profile Sync:** When should user profiles be synced to backend (immediately, on next challenge, on app close)?
+14. **Profile Sync:** When should user profiles be synced to backend (immediately, on next challenge, on app close)?
-3. **Audio for Listening:** Should we use pre-recorded audio files instead of TTS for better quality?
+15. **Audio for Listening:** Should we use pre-recorded audio files instead of TTS for better quality?
-4. **Personalization:** How should user preferences (age, level, interests) affect challenge recommendations?
-5. **IRL Bonuses:** How should IRL bonus verification work?
+16. **IRL Bonuses:** How should IRL bonus verification work?
 Photo upload?
 Honor system?
-6. **Retry Limits:** Should users have limited retries for non-pronunciation challenges?
+17. **Retry Limits:** Should users have limited retries for non-pronunciation challenges?
-7. **Hints:** Should hint usage affect XP rewards?
+18. **Hints:** Should hint usage affect XP rewards (it's already factored into challenge filtering)?
-8. **Progress Tracking:** Should we track partial progress (e.g., challenges started but not completed)?

 ---

-**This report was last updated on November 17, 2025 with the addition of the 4-step Onboarding Flow, three new Challenge Type Screens (Listening, Fill-in-the-Blank, Multiple Choice), Smart Routing based on challenge.type, Extended Challenge Schema, and useAuth Hook Pattern Fix.**
+**This report was last updated on November 17, 2025 with the addition of:**
+- **PerformanceContext** for adaptive performance tracking with automatic level adjustment
+- **challengeFilter service** for intelligent challenge recommendations
+- **ThemeContext** and partial dark mode support ("halvveis")
+- **SettingsScreen** with theme selection
+- **Enhanced StatsScreen** with performance insights, weak areas, and strengths
+- **Bottom tab expansion** from 3 to 4 tabs (added Settings)
+- **7 new files** totaling 1,100+ lines of code